 - Keep whisking after the milk is added.
 Whisk well, until the sauce thickens and is ready to use.
 The sauce starts to thicken from the bottom of the pot where the heat is more intense, so make sure that you stir the thickened sauce from bottom to top in order to incorporate it well.

-1 cup of panko bread crumbs (I used Italian flavored panko)
+1 cup of panko breadcrumbs

 1 or 2 tablespoons of butter, cut into small pieces

-a few dashes of paprika
+a few dashes of cayenne

 - Sprinkle some paprika over the breadcrumbs and dot with butter.